Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Effects of Music on Coma Patients

-In another study, Fabien Perrin of Lyon University, France, concluded that listening to your favorite music may trigger the autobiographical memory, which can then triggers another stimulus.
+In another study, Fabien Perrin of Lyon University, France, concluded that listening to your favorite music can trigger autobiographical memory, which can then triggers another stimulus.

 In other words, listening to your favorite music can bring back that hidden information in your brain.
-It helps to recall this information that you need at that instance.
+It helps to recall the information that you need at that instance.

 He also concluded that it is possible for music to enhance awareness, thus increasing the consciousness level.